BJankauskas/pointCloudToSTL/docs/future_development_ideas.md

 These enhancements will ensure cleaner and more accurate surface reconstruction results.

 ## Performance Optimization
-- Optimize algorithms for large point clouds to reduce memory usage and computation time.
+- Optimize algorithms for large point clouds to reduce memory usage and computation time. **DONE**
-- Leverage GPU acceleration for computationally intensive tasks.
+- Leverage GPU acceleration for computationally intensive tasks. **CUDA currently not supported by Open3D**

 ## Deployment
 - Package the application using Docker for easy deployment.